Ed

 UNDER CONSTRUCTION - I'm still writing this and deciding on symbols, so nothing is written in stone... heck, my ideology has evolved over time anyway.
 It's all subject to change.

-Honesty, Truth HONESTY, Truth
+Honesty, Truth TRUTH, Honesty

 As the candle reveals truths from the darkness, we must all strive to illuminate truths through our honesty.
 Counterintuitively, one must be aware of how literal truths can mislead, and how truth can be served by misdirection at times.